-DBRS Expected Loss Ratings give an indication of the expected loss of an untranched Pass-Through Instrument that is backed by a loan portfolio.
-The expected loss is thus defined as the reduction of the present value of the Pass-Through Instrument's anticipated cash flow as a result of adverse credit performance in terms of amount due on the loans backing the Pass-Through Instrument not being paid and/or the delayed payments of amounts due on such loans.
-In this commentary, DBRS outlines the different situations in which it assigns EL Ratings as opposed to Long-Term Obligation Ratings and Short-Term Debt Ratings, which provide an opinion on an obligation's default risk
+DBRS Expected Loss Ratings give an indication of the expected loss of a loan portfolio.
+The portfolio expected loss is thus defined as the reduction of the portfolio present value as a result of adverse credit performance in terms of amount due on the loans not being paid and/or the delayed payments of amounts due on loans.
+Loan portfolios to which DBRS assigns EL Ratings typically could be securitised.
+In this commentary, DBRS outlines the different situations in which it assigns EL Ratings as opposed to Long-Term Obligation Ratings and Short-Term Debt Ratings, which provide an opinion on an obligation's default risk'.

 For many structured finance asset classes, DBRS determines the nominal expected loss of the securitised portfolio in the course of the process to assign a Long-Term Obligation Rating to the securitisation bonds.
-In this commentary, DBRS describes how such nominal expected loss is converted into the aforementioned reduction of the present value of the Pass-Through Instrument's anticipated cash flow and how DBRS's Expected Loss Ratings Scale is used to translate such present value expected loss into an EL Rating, while also considering the average life of the Pass-Through Instrument.
+In this commentary, DBRS describes how such nominal expected loss is converted into the aforementioned reduction of the portfolio present value and how DBRS's Expected Loss Ratings Scale is used to translate the portfolio's present value expected loss into an EL Rating, while also considering the average life of the loan portfolio.